Qaliss/TrashPanda/README.md

 - Trash classification and detection with custom trained YOLOv8 model
 - Simulation environment in Gazebo
 - Intake system for collection

+# Dependencies
+This project was created using the Windows Subsystem for Linux (WSL) on Windows 11 and ROS2 Humble.